vkhatri/chef-javadeploy/README.md

 **:file_revision**

-To configure repository `current` & `other` revisions value from a local file, set lwrp resource attribute `:file_revision`.
+To configure repository `current` & `other` revisions value from a local file, set LWRP resource attribute `:file_revision`.

 Default value for `:file_revision` resource attribute is `node['javadeploy']['file_revision']`.

 If this file exist and contain revision attributes `current_revision` & `other_revisions` for the repository, `current` & `other` revisions value will be set from the `:file_revision` file.

-Note: `:file_revision` gets `first` precedence to determine `current` & `other` revisions value and overrides `:databag_revision` and lwrp resource attributes `current_revision` & `other_revision`.
+Note: `:file_revision` gets `first` precedence to determine `current` & `other` revisions value and overrides `:databag_revision` and LWRP resource attributes `current_revision` & `other_revision`.

 **:databag_revision**

-To determine repository `current` & `other` revisions value from databag, set attribute `:databag_revision` to true.
+To determine repository `current` & `other` revisions value from data bag, set attribute `:databag_revision` to true.

 Default value for `:databag_revision` resource attribute is `node['javadeploy']['databag_revision']`.

 There are two scenarios if `:databag_revision` resource attribute is set:

-1. If `:file_revision` resource attribute is defined and revision attribute value were found in `:file_revision` file, LWRP will `NOT` look up into databag items hierarchy.
+1. If `:file_revision` resource attribute is defined and revision attribute value were found in `:file_revision` file, LWRP will `NOT` look up into data bag items hierarchy.

-2. If `:file_revision` resource attribute is defined and revision attributes were `NOT` found in `:file_revision` file, LWRP will look up into databag items hierarchy.
+2. If `:file_revision` resource attribute is defined and revision attributes were `NOT` found in `:file_revision` file, LWRP will look up into data bag items hierarchy.

-3. If `:file_revision` resoruce attribute is `NOT` defined, LWRP will simply lookup databag hierarchy to determine revision attributes.
+3. If `:file_revision` resource attribute is `NOT` defined, LWRP will simply lookup data bag hierarchy to determine revision attributes.

-Note: `:databag_revision` gets `second` precedence to determine revisions value & overrides lwrp resource attributes `current_revision` & `other_revision`
+Note: `:databag_revision` gets `second` precedence to determine revisions value & overrides LWRP resource attributes `current_revision` & `other_revision`

 **:current_revision & :other_revisions**